 Crisis Response Network

-A nonprofit offering experienced, professionally trained Crisis Specialists ready to respond 24/7 to whatever crisis an individual is facing.
-Services include a peer-run Warm Line, Serious Mental Illness determinations, mobile team dispatches, crisis transportation services, Department of Child Safety rapid response and crisis stabilization services, tragedy support lines and other in-kind services to the community. crisisnetwork.org
+A nonprofit offering experienced, professionally trained Crisis Specialists ready to respond 24/7 to whatever crisis an individual is facing with rapid mobile team response.
+Services include a peer-run Warm Line, Serious Mental Illness determinations, crisis transportation services, Department of Child Safety rapid response and crisis stabilization services, tragedy support lines and more.

 Central Arizona Crisis Line (24/7/365) (602) 222-9444, (1-800) 631-1314